Informfully/Challenges/newsimages26/images/README.md

 The file 'news_articles_26.xlsx' contains a list of all articles featured in the challenge.
 The subfolder 'survey_articles' has a list of folders for the relevant article IDs that were part of the online survey (a total of 35 randomly sampled articles from among the 800 overall articles).

-Note that only the image submissions from the online user study are shared in this repository (35x30 images) The complete archive of all images (>20K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6) and structured as follows:
+Note that only the image submissions from the online user study are shared in this repository (35x30 images).
+The complete archive of all images (>20K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6).
+It is structured as follows:

 * **EXTENSION_GROUPED_BY_ARTICLE**: 35 articles, with 30 images each.
 * **EXTENSION_GROUPED_BY_TEAM**: 30 group submissions, covering up to 800 articles each.